Two players test positive in new Australian Open blow

 The delayed Grand Slam has proved an enormous undertaking and is provoking disquiet among Australians, especially in host city Melbourne which emerged from a four-month lockdown in October.

-Player complaints about quarantine have raised hackles further and Australia’s Nick Kyrgios led criticism of world number one Novak Djokovic for requesting improved conditions.
+Player complaints about quarantine have raised hackles further and Australia’s Nick Kyrgios 0led criticism of world number one Novak Djokovic for requesting improved conditions.

 “Djokovic is a tool,” tweeted Kyrgios, the world number 47.